Kyrgyzstan

 Climate:

-Continental climate (hot summer and cold winter; significant fluctuations in daily temperatures).
+Continental climate (hot summers and cold winters; significant fluctuations in daily temperatures).

 Travel papers and visas

-There is a visa-free regime for Bulgarian citizens - permitted residence for a period up to 60 days.
-Bulgarian citizens are exempted from registration for a period of 60 days from the date of entry into the territory of the Kyrgyz Republic.
+There is a visa-free regime for Bulgarian citizens - residence is allowed for up to 60 days.
+Bulgarian citizens are exempt from registration for a period of 60 days from the date of entry into the territory of the Kyrgyz Republic.

-In case of violation of the visa-free regime, a fine is envisaged.
-In these cases, in order to leave the country the person should apply for an exit visa (apply electronically through the E-visa portal on the website www.evisa.e-gov.kg).
+If the visa-free period is violated, a fine will be imposed.
+In these cases, in order to leave the country the person should apply for an exit visa (electronically via the E-visa portal on the website www.evisa.e-gov.kg).

 Practical advice